ROI of an Optimised User Experience

 three measurable levers:

-- Drive growth (higher conversions, greater adoption, better use of key features)
+- Driving growth (higher conversions, greater adoption, better use of key features)

-- Reduce costs (less friction, fewer support requests, fewer errors)
+- Reducing costs (less friction, fewer support requests, fewer errors)

-- Strengthen loyalty (better experience, greater user retention)
+- Strengthening loyalty (better experience, greater user retention)

 Drawing on work by international experts, here are

-quantified benefits commonly observed when delivering an optimized user experience:
+quantified benefits commonly observed when delivering an optimised user experience:

 Measurable Improvements in Business Metrics

-Jakob Nielsen, a global reference in Usability Research, has demonstrated the substantial impact of a structured approach to interface evaluation and optimization.
+Jakob Nielsen, a global leader in Usability Research, has demonstrated the substantial impact of a structured approach to interface evaluation and optimisation.

 In a study of 42 redesign projects measured before and after intervention, improvements in usability led to

-These gains translate directly into increased productivity, significant lifts in conversion rates, and stronger overall satisfaction.
+These gains translate directly into increased productivity, significant increases in conversion rates, and stronger overall satisfaction.

 Cost Reduction and Operational Gains